sutt/nbx/readme.md

 # `nbx` - Notebook Exchange
 Collaborate by passing cells between notebooks on different machines.

-  - No git merge issues on notebooks
+  - No git merge issues on notebooks.

-  - Does not disrupt active kernel;
+  - Does not disrupt active kernel.

-  - No custom server or config required;
+  - No custom server or config required.

 ##### The two notebooks represent notebooks on different machines.
 <img src='./docs/assets/quick-graph-2.gif'/>